ahamed/JsPhp/readme.md

 ___

 ### # includes
 The `includes()` method determines whether an array includes a certain value among its entries, returning `true` or `false` as appropriate.
-This checks a loose equitiy for finding the value and for string it's case sensetive.
+This checks a loose equity for finding the value and for string it's case sensitive.

 #### Example
 ```php